OctopusDeploy/blog/blog/2022-02/eks-cluster-aws/index.md

 ---
-title: Create an EKS cluster in AWS
+title: Creating an EKS cluster in AWS
-description: Create an EKS cluster in AWS
+description: As part of our series about Continuous Integration and build servers, learn how to create an EKS cluster in AWS.
 author: terence.wong@octopus.com
 visibility: private
 published: 2022-02-14-1400